snap-stanford/miner-data/Disease-Function/README.txt

 Current datasets containing disease-function information:
 - CTD

-Workflow for creating crossnet tables for disease-disease relationships:
+Workflow for creating crossnet tables for disease-function relationships:

 Pre-requisites:
 Must have the disease modes table from CTD (MESH), and the function mode table from